Performance

 His writings appear in over a dozen journals principally The Double Reed, the International Double Reed Journal, and Scrapes.
 In addition he is the author and editor of several publications at the International Double Reed Society World Wide Web Site: the Bassoon-Family Fingering Companion, the IDRS Reed Project, the IDRS MIDI site, IDRS Who’s Who, IDRS Podcast, and the IDRS Conference Program Archive.

-How Dr. Ewell's life changed.
+How Dr. Ewell's life changed (web page)

 Doris DeLoach